 Eligibility: Doctoral thesis in law which has been conferred in the preceding 2 years (after 1 Nov 2015 and before 1 Nov 2017).

 The competition opened on 16th November 2017 at the launch of IALS Digital as part of the IALS@70 anniversary celebrations.
 The current competition is open to an eligible PhD in law from any institution (London, UK and potentially wider).

 The closing date for submissions is 31st October 2018.

-A shortlist of the 4-5 best submissions will be announced in May 2018.
+A shortlist of the 4-5 best submissions will be announced early in 2019.

 The prize will be awarded in spring 2019.
 One to three prizes will be awarded annually.

 How to apply

 - An abstract of the thesis/proposed book (up to 300 words)